DataFire/Integrations/integrations/generated/azure_sql_advisors/README.md

 ### RecommendedActionStateInfo
 * RecommendedActionStateInfo `object`: Contains information of current state for an Azure SQL Database, Server or Elastic Pool Recommended Action.
   * actionInitiatedBy `string` (values: User, System): Gets who initiated the execution of this recommended action.
-Possible Value are: User    -> When user explicity notified system to apply the recommended action.
+Possible Value are: User    -> When user explicitly notified system to apply the recommended action.
 System  -> When auto-execute status of this advisor was set to 'Enabled', in which case the system applied it.
   * currentValue **required** `string` (values: Active, Pending, Executing, Verifying, PendingRevert, RevertCancelled, Reverting, Reverted, Ignored, Expired, Monitoring, Resolved, Success, Error): Current state the recommended action is in.
 Some commonly used states are: Active      -> recommended action is active and no action has been taken yet.
 Pending     -> recommended action is approved for and is awaiting execution.
 Executing   -> recommended action is being applied on the user database.
 Verifying   -> recommended action was applied and is being verified of its usefulness by the system.
 Success     -> recommended action was applied and improvement found during verification.
 Pending Revert  -> verification found little or no improvement so recommended action is queued for revert or user has manually reverted.
 Reverting   -> changes made while applying recommended action are being reverted on the user database.
-Reverted    -> succesfully reverted the changes made by recommended action on user database.
+Reverted    -> successfully reverted the changes made by recommended action on user database.
 Ignored     -> user explicitly ignored/discarded the recommended action.
   * lastModified `string`: Gets the time when the state was last modified